Staff profile - Jane Speight

 Heller SR, Carey M, Davies M, Campbell M, Dixon S, Speight J, Dallasso H, Pitchforth E (2007) Does self monitoring of blood glucose as opposed to urinalysis provide additional benefit to newly diagnosed individuals with type 2 diabetes receiving structured education?
 Diabetes UK: £350,000 sterling; 5 yrs.

-Jane is Foundation Director of The Australian Centre for Behavioural Research in Diabetes, a partnership for better health between Diabetes Australia - Victoria and Deakin University.
+Jane is Foundation Director of The Australian Centre for Behavioural Research in Diabetes, a partnership for better health between Diabetes Victoria and Deakin University.

-She is a member of Deakin University's Strategic Research Centre for Mental Health and Wellbeing Reseasrch (CMHWR).
+She is a member of Deakin University's Strategic Research Centre for Social and Early Emotional Development.

 Here is a selection of 10 of my best publications to date (ordered by publication date and author).
 I have selected these based upon journal impact factors (IF) and citations: